Home

 The Next Generation of Player Development

-The Tennis Center for Performance Research (TCPR) was founded in 2017 with the mission to develop a new paradigm for player development and performance based on science, technology and data analytics.
-We are pioneering the development of world-class stroke mechanics through research and application (stroke biomechanics, movement biomechanics, exercise physiology, and motor control and development) to facilitate development of high performance athletes in tennis.
+The Tennis Center for Performance Research (TCPR) was founded in 2017 with the mission to develop a new paradigm for player development and performance based on science and technology.
+We are pioneering the development of high performance athletes by merging empirically based coaching with Sport Science application.

 The TCPR Concept